jfrog/jfrog-cli-plugins/build-deps-info/README.md

 ## About this plugin
 The build-deps-info plugin prints the dependencies' details of a specific build, which has been previously published to Artifactory.
 For each dependency of the build, it shows the following information:

-  1. Build name and build number.
+  1. Build name and build number of the original build creating this dependency.
   2. Git URL for the sources.

 Note: If a specific dependency hasn't been published to Artifactory as an artifact of another build, the above details will not be available.